flinders ranges tours

 Moulded hand grips & other comfort features

-The cheapest walking poles for seniors and adults have simple moulded plastic handles and basic webbing wrist straps.
+The cheapest walking poles for adults have simple moulded plastic handles and basic webbing wrist straps.
 These will not be as comfortable as walking poles which have softer foam grips (sometimes over cork or hard rubber rather than plastic) and softer padding on the straps.
 Wrist straps that can be adjusted by a cam within the handle can be good, as this means you will not have an uncomfortable buckle sitting on the back of the hand (but see below for more about wrist straps).
 Good quality trekking poles will also have a bit of an anti-shock spring mechanism built into them – you should feel a bit of a “bounce” when you push the tip of the pole down onto the ground.
 This will give you far more comfort for your hands, arms, and shoulders when walking, especially over a few hours.

 Wrist straps – yes or no?